Mat0u5/LifeSeries-docs/missing-from-readme.md

 <details open>
 <summary>Other series specific commands</summary>

-- `/hunger randomizeFood` - Randomizes food in the Hunger wildcard. *This command is only available when playing Wild Life.*

 - `/snail` - *These commands are only available when playing Wild Life.*
   - `/snail names get <player>` - Shows you the name of `<player>`'s snail. *No permissions required.*
   - `/snail names set <player> <name>` - Sets the name of `<player>`'s snail to `<name>`.